 There are several volunteering opportunities that staff are involved with at the moment but that will always require more volunteers.
 You can register your interest for any of the following at any time.
 Please contact Sarah Hosten, Staff Volunteering Coordinator.

-Volunteering opportunities in the Scheme are loosely categorised under the following headings - education, disability, homelessness and environment.
+Volunteering opportunities in the Scheme are loosely categorised under the following headings.